katagaki/Random/README.md

 # Random

-An app that helps you randomly (and non-randomly) generate anything.
+An app that helps you randomly (and neatly) generate, sort, select, and more.